powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 **The sensor can not be used in a virtual machine**, it must have access (via Linux kernel API) to the real CPU register to read performance counter values.

-The sensor provides raw values of performance counters as well as `RAPL` values in microjoules.
+The sensor provides raw values of performance counters as well as `RAPL` raw values in microjoules.

 ## Installation